oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

 Graph traits
 ------------

-graph_traits defines the core data model required for the functions and algorithms in this proposal.
-It defines a set of value types and ranges for a graph data structure used by the functions and algorithms in this proposal.
-While usable as-is, they are typically used by the template type aliases, such as vertex_edge_range<G>, edge_user_value_type<G> and edge_iterator<G> in algorithms.
+Graph traits define the data model required for the functions and algorithms.
+It defines a set of value types and ranges for a graph data structure used by the functions and algorithms.
+While usable as-is, they are typically used by the template type aliases.
+Examples: vertex_edge_range<G>, edge_user_value_type<G>, edge_iterator<G>.

 graph_traits needs to be specialized for each graph data structure.